cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

+This document provides description of the SurveySimulator package.
+The SurveySimulator software package simulates the detection of a model distribution of Trans-Neptunian Objects (TNOs) subject to the detection characteristics of a given survey.
-This DOI provides a Survey Simulator as a tool to analyze the observations of Trans-Neptunian Objects (TNOs) from [CFEPS](http://adsabs.harvard.edu/abs/2011AJ....142..131P), [Alexandersen et al. 2015](http://arxiv.org/abs/1411.7953) and [OSSOS](http://www.ossos-survey.org/).
-This DOI is offered as a companion to Shankman et al. 2015, which analyses the Scattering TNOs from these surveys.
+This package proivides the SureveySimulator software as well as the characterization files for the three TNO surveys: [CFEPS](http://adsabs.harvard.edu/abs/2011AJ....142..131P), [Alexandersen et al. 2015](http://arxiv.org/abs/1411.7953) and [OSSOS](http://www.ossos-survey.org/).
+This version of the package is offered as a companion to Shankman et al. 2015, (an analyses the H magnitude distribution Scattering TNOs)

 TNO surveys have a number of strong observational biases.
-In order to meaningfully interpret the observations, these biases must be taken into consideration so that conclusions can be drawn about the intrinsic TNO populations being observed.
-Each of the above surveys has been carefully characterised and has measured their intrinsic biases.
-These biases are recorded in the \*.eff files stored in the directory "ALL".
+To draw meaningfully conclusions regarding the intrinsic distribution of TNOs these biases must be taken into consideration.
+Each of the above mentioned surveys has been carefully designed to minimize tracking biases and have had their detection biases carefully characterised.
+The characterisics of the observational biases are recorded in the \*.eff files stored in the directory "ALL".

 The Survey Simulator takes a straightforward approach to handling the observational biases.
+As one can not know what was not seen in a particular survey, discovering the intrinsic TNO distribution by de-biasing the observed sample is not possible.
-It is not possible to take the observed population and de-bias them to know what the intrinsic populations is.
-One simply can't know what they didn't see.
-Instead, the Survey Simulator takes a model for the intrinsic distribution of objects in the Solar System and applies the survey's known biases.
-A model is forward biased through the Survey Simulator to produce a set of "Simulated Detections" that can then be compared to the real detected sample.
-For details on the inner workings of the Survey Simulator, see the following paper:
+Instead, the Survey Simulator takes a model for the intrinsic distribution of TNOs and applies the survey's measured detection biases.
+A model is forward biased through the Survey Simulator to produce a set of "Simulated Detections" that can then be compared to the actual detected sample.
+The SurveySimulator executes a loop, continuously drawn objects from a model until a specified number of sources have been "detected"
+The following papers provide some details on the design of the Survey Simulator:

 Jones et al. 2006: [http://adsabs.harvard.edu/abs/2006Icar..185..508J](http://adsabs.harvard.edu/abs/2006Icar..185..508J)

 Petit et al. 2011: [http://adsabs.harvard.edu/abs/2011AJ....142..131P](http://adsabs.harvard.edu/abs/2011AJ....142..131P)

-Here we provide an implementation of the Survey Simulator to examine the absolute magnitude distribution (H) of the Scattering TNOs.
-For a detailed description of our methods and statistical techniques, see Shankman et al. 2015.
-Here we are set-up to forward bias the Kaib et al. 2011 orbital model of scattering objects (q200_scattering_hot_alt1k_aei.dat), with a given H-distribution.
-For a description of the paramaterisation of H-magnitudes, see Shankman et al. 2013 or Shankman et al. 2015.
+Here we provide the implementation of the Survey Simulator we used to examine the absolute magnitude distribution (H) of the Scattering TNOs.

-The Survey Simulator was written in Fortran (included here as SurveySubs.f) and has a python wrapper (Driver.py).
-SurveySubs.f must be compiled on your machine, and then Driver.py can simply be executed with the command "python problem.py".
-The simulator runs until it has "detected" a specified number of objects, continually drawing test objects from the model until this criteria is satisfied.
+The SurveySimulator is written in Fortran (included here as SurveySubs.f) with a python wrapper (Driver.py).
+SurveySubs.f must be compiled on your machine, and then the Driver.py module is call from within a python script, e.g. "python problem.py".
+Using the SurveySimulator we forward biased the Kaib et al. 2011 orbital model of scattering objects (q200_scattering_hot_alt1k_aei.dat) joined with a given H-distribution.
+For a description of the paramaterisation of H-magnitudes and details on our statisical techniques, see Shankman et al. 2015

 To compile SurveySubs.f with f2py, use a command like:

 f2py -c --f77exec=/usr/bin/gfortran --f77flags=-fPIC -m SurveySubs SurveySubs.f

-You may need to change the path to your gfortan compiler, if it is located elsewhere.
+You may need to change the path to your gfortan compiler.

 There are two files you may immediately want to edit: